 155

-EPIC is an imaging spectroradiometer onboard the Deep Space Climate Observatory (DSCOVR) spacecraft, and measures reflected solar radiances in 10 narrow channels spanning from UV to NIR (317–779 nm), with a spatial resolution of 8 km at 443 nm and 16 km in other bands.
-DSCOVR operates in a Lissajous orbit about Lagrange-1 point in the Earth-Sun system, which allows EPIC to view the sunlit disk of Earth every 60–100 minutes.
-The EPIC EPICAERUV algorithm reports both LER- and Mie-based UVAI at the 340/388 nm wavelengths (Torres, 2019b).
+EPIC is an imaging spectroradiometer onboard the Deep Space Climate Observatory (DSCOVR) spacecraft, which operates in a Lissajous orbit about Lagrange-1 point in the Earth-Sun system.
+This allows EPIC to view the sunlit disk of Earth every 60–100 minutes.
+The EPIC EPICAERUV algorithm reports both LER- and Mie-based UVAI at the 340/388 nm wavelengths (Torres, 2019b) with a pixel size of 16 km.

 Midvisible AOD

-AOD is a dimensionless measure of light extinction due to aerosol scattering and absorption in an atmospheric column.
-In- ferring column-integrated aerosol properties from reflected visible-NIR observations is an ill-posed inverse problem due to limited information content to fully characterize the atmosphere-surface system.
-Consequently, aerosol retrieval must rely on a priori knowledge or assumptions of the aerosol microphysical properties, known as aerosol optical models, which are charac- terized by unique combinations of particle size distribution, shape, and composition (i.e., refractive index).
-A common strategy for aerosol retrieval from passive, downward-looking sensors involves using a radiative transfer model (referred to as forward model) to simulate the TOA reflectances at appropriate wavelengths for a set of predefined aerosol optical models, surface types, and solar/viewing geometries (Remer et al., 2013a).
-The pre-computed reflectances, stored in look-up tables (LUTs), are then matched with measured TOA reflectances to derive optimal estimates of AOD and, in some cases, additional aerosol properties related to particle size and absorption.
+Inferring column-integrated aerosol properties from reflected visible-NIR observations is an ill-posed inverse problem due to limited information content to fully characterize the atmosphere-surface system.
+Midvisible AOD is generally the most readily-available parameter from such sensors, and consequently algorithms must rely on a priori knowledge or assumptions of the aerosol size distribution, shape, and refractive index (known as aerosol optical models).
+A common strategy involves creating look-up tables (LUTs) of TOA reflectances for a set of predefined aerosol optical models, surface types, and solar/viewing geometries (e.g. Remer et al., 2013a), based on radiative transfer codes.
+These LUTs are then used to match with measured TOA reflectances to derive optimal estimates of AOD and, in some cases, additional aerosol properties related to particle size and absorption.
 Aerosol retrieval using this strategy is highly sensitive to the aerosol optical models that are predefined in the algorithm and selected during the retrieval.
-Typically, aerosol optical models are determined from long-term sun/sky photometer measurements and/or field campaign measurements.
 Although these aerosol models are designed to represent season- and location-specific aerosol conditions as realistically as possible, satellite algorithms may still incorporate inconsistent or even contradictory models, especially for regions like Central Asia due to lack of observational constraints.
 In addition, satellite algorithms may fail to select the appropriate model during the retrieval, leading to mismatch between the assumed aerosol properties and the actual aerosol conditions.
 These factors can contribute to inconsistencies between retrieved AODs, including those from the same instrument.

-In this study, we compare multiple AOD products from three polar-orbiting instruments onboard NASA’s EOS and NOAA’s
+We compare multiple AOD products from three polar-orbiting instruments onboard NASA’s EOS and NOAA’s

 JPSS satellites, including the Moderate Resolution Imaging Spectroradiometer (MODIS), Multi-angle Imaging Spectrora- diometer (MISR), and Visible Infrared Imaging Radiometer Suite (VIIRS).
-These products provide essential information for monitoring the dust activity in Central Asia, both over desert surfaces and the Caspian Sea.
 MODIS and VIIRS employ three single-view aerosol algorithms—Dark Target (DT), Deep Blue (DB), and Enterprise Processing System (EPS)—and the time series-based Multi-Angle Implementation of Atmospheric Correction (MAIAC) algorithm.
 MISR utilizes two algorithms: an operational standard algorithm for generating routine global aerosol records, and a research algorithm designed to explore alternative retrieval methods and additional aerosol properties on a case-by-case basis.